svenseeberg/data-diode/INSTALL.md

    cp ./etc/rc.d/diode_send /etc/rc.d/
    ```
 1. Edit the device paths in `/etc/rc.d/diode_send`.
+1. Optional: to enable UDP packet forwarding, edit the `/etc/rc.d/diode_receive` and append the `--udp-port PORTNUM --udp-ip IPADDR` to the `daemon_flags` string.
 1. Optional: if you're not using an Arduino, remove the `--arduino` argument in the `/etc/rc.d/diode_`
 1. Create the directory from wich the files are read.
 1. Copy the main program: